 At any point in time the money assigned to him is exhausted, he gets reimbursed from the main Cashier for the actual amount spent.

 All these petty payments and reimbursements are recorded in an analytical petty cash book.

-This system of Cashbook reduces labor, control irregular expenses, make quick payments possible, and also reduce the chance of the main Cashbook to become overburdened.
+This system of Cashbook reduces labor, controls irregular expenses, makes quick payments possible, and also reduces the chance of the main Cashbook becoming overburdened.